LukeMotti/GITHUB_GETTING_STARTED/README.md

 You may also use the repository **About** field in GitHub to write a few words about the project.
 It will appear in the repository listings and provide quick guide about project.

-(Note the GitHub wiki pages are reserved for public repositories.)
+Note the GitHub wiki pages are available for public repositories or on commercial versions of GitHub also for private repositories).

 We plan to use [Doxygen](https://www.doxygen.nl/index.html) to integrate the software development and documentation.
 Doxygen can exploit the program structure together with the annotated comments and automatically